OpenIotNetwork/LoRa-gpstrack/README.md

 Optionally you can adjust these values:
 - TX_INTERVAL
-Set to define the pause time in seconds between transmissions.
-(Default is 60 to send one message per minute.)
+Defines the pause time in seconds between transmissions (default is 60.
+You can set it to 0 to get as many data as possible and use the maximum duty cycle allowed.)
  - GPS_INTERVAL
 poll interval of GPS DATA
  - lmic_pinmap